Meghan Markle’s TV and film roles

 Meghan Markle and Prince Harry’s new Netflix documentary, Harry & Meghan, is fast becoming one of the most talked-about TV events of the year.

-The series, which will drop its first three episodes on Thursday 8 December, is expected to be the couple’s most revealing TV appearance since their bombshell interview with Oprah Winfrey in 2021.
+The series, which dropped its first three episodes on Thursday 8 December, is expected to be the couple’s most revealing TV appearance since their bombshell interview with Oprah Winfrey in 2021.

-In the trailer for the new series, Prince Harry can be heard suggesting that there were stories “planted” against Markle during their time as senior members of the royal institution.
+In the trailer for the new series, Prince Harry could be heard suggesting that there were stories “planted” against Meghan during their time as senior members of the royal institution, a claim expected to be explored in the next three episodes, which will air on Thursday 15 December.

 Here’s a rundown of Markle’s career in TV and film.